-Looking closely at margins can indicate how well a business has been performing and where the opportunities and threats may be, allowing better planning according to Promar Regional Manager in the Midlands, Emma Thompson.
+Looking closely at your margins can indicate how well your business has been performing and where the opportunities and threats may be.
+This then allows you to plan ahead.

 Margins can move due to changes in physical performance, increased efficiency, price movements or a combination of all three.
 The latest results for the average UK Promar Milkminder herds up to the end of April 2019 show margins have moved due to continued improvements in physical performance and efficiency per cow.